rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 The use of `--include-parts-dir` and `--parts-out-dir` is gated by `--merge` in order to prevent meaningless invocations, detect user error, and to provide for future changes to the interface.

-## New directory: `doc.parts/<crate-name>/crate-info`
+## New directory: `doc.parts/`

 `doc.parts` is the suggested name for the parent of the subdirectory that the user provides to `--parts-out-dir` and `--include-parts-dir`.
 A unique subdirectory for each crate must be provided to `--parts-out-dir` and `--include-parts-dir`.
 The user is encouraged to chose a directory outside of the `--out-dir`, as `--parts-out-dir` writes intermediate information that is not intended to be served on a static doc server.

 Rustdoc only guarantees that it will accept `doc.parts` files written by the same version of rustdoc.
 Rustdoc is the only explicitly supported consumer of `doc.parts`.
 In the initial implementation, rustdoc will write a file called `crate-info` as a child of the directory provided to `--parts-out-dir`, and an reasonable effort will be made for this to continue to be the structure of the subdirectory.
-However, the contents of `--parts-out-dir` are considered formally unstable.
+However, the contents of `--parts-out-dir` are considered formally unstable, leaving open the possible future addition of other related files.
 Non-normatively, there are several pieces of information that `doc.parts` may contain:

 * Partial source file index for generating `doc/src-files.js`.
 * Partial search index for generating `doc/search-index.js`.